 Fixes for the 2.1 shallower cat cuts it’s beautiful when I pitch it really tight and wonderful, but it does take away a bit too much height at the foot and head end of the tent.
 I believe I had 5cm deep cat cuts this time round.

 I recently bought a new special foot for my sewing machine, that makes this step a lot easier, but it’s still just a flat felled seam.

 Working yourself into a tight spot and wishing you’d thought things through a bit more… or as I like to call it “ideas for future design improvements”

 Next time instead of all of the panels joining in one very tight fitting spot, I would fashion the peak out of one piece of fabric and sow the panels onto that piece.
-That way I’ll feel less like killing myself.
+That way i hope to feel less like killing myself.